cetinboran/gojson/README.md

             + Mode PK: It provides automatic id assignment.
     + `Database1.AddTable(&Table1)`: This function adds the table to the database.
     + `Database1.CreateFiles()`: This creates database files.
-    + `gojson.DataInit([]string{"username"}, []interface{}{"Boran"}, &Table1)`: his one takes 3 arguments according to table1 in properties.
+    + `gojson.DataInit([]string{"username"}, []interface{}{"Boran"}, &Table1)`: This one takes 3 arguments according to table1 in properties.
 One of the values it takes is a string and the other is an interface array and the last one is the table that you are going to save.
         + The first argument will cover the property names to which you will add the value.
         + The second argument contains their values.
         + The last argument is the table that you are going to save.
 Otherwise it wont save.
     + `Table1.Save(data Data)`: This one takes one argument and it's the gojson data struct.
     + `Table1.Get()`: This function returns all registered data as []map[string]interface{}.
+    + `Table1.Update(uniqueStr string, uniqueStrValue interface{}, data Data)`: This takes 3 argument.
+        + The first argument tells the function which data to change.
+Preferably unique data should be used like userId
+        + The second argument represents the value of the property name we get in the first argument, like 1, 2, hi
+            + if you write userId in the first and 2 in the second.
+You change the userId 2 from inside the json.
+        + The last one is the Data struct.
+While saving, you were entering the property name and values to add to the data struct, here you will enter the property name and values to update.
 + Now a setup example for the project.

 ```